policycompass/policycompass/README.md

     nix/env/bin/load-env-policycompass

-All dependency services are now ready to work with (WORK IN PROGRESS).
+All dependency services are now ready to work with.

 Optional: lock this nix environment and make a convenience link: